GrammaticalFramework/gf-wordnet/README.md

 ### Words

-Look up a word using synsets(); this function has an optional cat argument which lets you constrain the category of the word:
+Look up the senses of a word form by using `synsets()`; this function has an optional `cat` argument which lets you constrain the category of the word:
 ```Python
 >>> synsets('eng','dog')
 [Synset('02086723-n'), Synset('10133978-n'), Synset('10042764-n'),